-- · litigation or other proceedings we may initiate against third parties to enforce our patent rights or other intellectual property rights; - litigation or other proceedings we may initiate against third parties seeking to invalidate the patents held by such third parties or to obtain a judgment that our products do not infringe such third parties' patents; - litigation or other proceedings third parties may initiate against us to seek to invalidate our patents or to obtain a judgment that third party products do not infringe our patents; - if our competitors file patent applications that claim technology also claimed by us, we may be forced to participate in interference or opposition proceedings to determine the priority of invention and whether we are entitled to patent rights on such invention; and - if third parties initiate litigation claiming that our products infringe their patent or other intellectual property rights, we will need to defend against such proceedings.
+- · litigation or other proceedings we may initiate against third parties to enforce our patent rights or other intellectual property rights; - · litigation or other proceedings we may initiate against third parties seeking to invalidate the patents held by such third parties or to obtain a judgment that our products do not infringe such third parties' patents; - · litigation or other proceedings third parties may initiate against us to seek to invalidate our patents or to obtain a judgment that third party products do not infringe our patents; - if our competitors file patent applications that claim technology also claimed by us, we may be forced to participate in interference or opposition proceedings to determine the priority of invention and whether we are entitled to patent rights on such invention; and - · if third parties initiate litigation claiming that our products infringe their patent or other intellectual property rights, we will need to defend against such proceedings.

 The costs of resolving any patent litigation or other intellectual property proceeding, even if resolved in our favor, could be substantial.
 Many of our potential competitors will be able to sustain the cost of such litigation and proceedings more effectively than we can because of their substantially greater resources.
-Uncertainties resulting from the initiation and continuation of patent litigation or other intellectual property proceedings may also consume significant management time.
+Uncertainties resulting from the initiation and continuation of patent litigation or other intellectual property proceedings could have a material adverse effect on our ability to compete in the marketplace.
+Patent litigation and other intellectual property proceedings may also consume significant management time.

-Our Aversion[®] Technology may be found to infringe claims of patents owned by others.
+Our technologies may be found to infringe claims of patents owned by others.
 If we determine or if we are found to be infringing a patent held by another party, we or our licensees might have to seek a license to make, use, and sell the patented technologies.
 In that case, we or our licensees might not be able to obtain such license on acceptable terms, or at all.
 The failure to obtain a license to any technology that may be required would materially harm our business, financial condition and results of operations.
 If a legal action is brought against us, we could incur substantial defense costs, and any such action might not be resolved in our favor.
-If such a dispute is resolved against us, we may have to pay the other party large sums of money and use of our Aversion[®] Technology and the testing, manufacturing, marketing or sale of one or more of our products could be restricted or prohibited.
-Even prior to resolution of such a dispute, use of our Aversion[®] Technology and the testing, manufacturing, marketing or sale of one or more of one or more of our products could be restricted or prohibited.
+If such a dispute is resolved against us, we may have to pay the other party large sums of money and use of our technology and the testing, manufacturing, marketing or sale of one or more of our products could be restricted or prohibited.
+Even prior to resolution of such a dispute, use of our technology and the testing, manufacturing, marketing or sale of one or more of our products could be restricted or prohibited.

-We are aware of a competitor who has suggested to the USPTO that the USPTO should declare an interference between that competitor's pending patent application and one of our pending U.S. patent applications.
-While we believe that there is no valid basis for declaring such an interference and that even if such an interference were declared that we would prevail, there can be no assurance that such an interference will not be declared and ultimately succeed such that this competitor would obtain patent claims which could encompass our lead product candidate and other product candidates in development.
+We are aware of a competitor who has suggested to the USPTO that the USPTO should declare an interference between that competitor's pending patent application and one of our U.S. patents for the Aversion® Technology.
+We believe that there is no valid basis for declaring such an interference and that even if such an interference were declared, that we would prevail.
+There can be no assurance, however, that such an interference will not be declared or if declared, that we will ultimately succeed such that this competitor would not obtain patent claims which could encompass our lead product candidate and other product candidates in development.